xortive/service-worker-template/README.md

 * The compiled main module is set using the package.json "main" field.
 This should be set to the compiled bundle, in this case dist/worker.js

-* Wrangler no longer manages aspects of the build like running "npm install", so make sure you do that before running `wrangler build` or `wrangler publish`
+* Wrangler no longer manages aspects of the build like running "npm install", so this has been added to the build script in `package.json`